tonofshell/r-crash-course/presentation.md

 ## 3 Shady Willow 67.66176
 ```

+# Communicating Results

-# Data Visualization
+## Data Visualization

-## What is data visualization?
-- The process of creating visual representations of data
-- Aims to aid in the discovery and understanding of relationships in the data
+- Aids in the discovery and understanding of relationships in the data
 - Data visualization is an essential part of the data science process, and an important method for conveying results, especially to other researchers without data science experience
 - In R, there are functions for data visualization in the built-in `graphics` package, such as the `plot()` and `hist()` functions
   - While these can be sufficient for basic visualizations, generating complex visualizations is much more difficult
 - In response to this learning curve Hadley Wickham, author of most of the tidyverse packages, created `ggplot2` a data visualization package which follows a "grammar of graphics"
-  - `ggplot2` is one of the world's most popular data visualization tools, used by world renowned organiations such as the New York Times and FiveThirtyEight, and has been downloaded millions of times
+  - `ggplot2` is one of the world's most popular data visualization tools, used by world renowned organisations such as the New York Times and FiveThirtyEight, and has been downloaded millions of times
-  - Its simplicity in building and customizing visualizations is desirable to ameteurs and professionals alike, and numerous packages have expanded its philosophy to other aspects of data visualization
+  - Its simplicity in building and customizing visualizations is desirable to amateurs and professionals alike, and numerous packages have expanded its philosophy to other aspects of data visualization

 ## `ggplot2` Basics
 - `ggplot2` layers components on top of each other to build a visualization